 These organisms are typically natural inhabitants of soil and can survive underground indefinitely.
-They may lie dormant in your plant’s soil until overwatering or poor drainage conditions allow them to flourish and attack.
+They may lie dormant in your plant’s soil until over-watering or poor drainage conditions allow them to flourish and attack.

 Signs and Symptoms of Root Rot in Fiddle Leaf Figs

 When root rot sets in, your fiddle leaf fig may start with small brown spots on its leaves.
 (Click here to read more about what causes brown spots.)

 These spots can appear as medium brown to dark brown or black.
 They may start at the base of the leaf near the stem (more likely for fungal root rot) or near the edges of the leaf, working their way inward.
 Some root rot infections will start as brown spots on the middle of a leaf, like the spots on a dalmatian dog.

 Roots affected by root rot will be dark and feel mushy compared to the firm and pliable roots of a healthy plant.

 A fiddle leaf fig that has brown spots and is dropping leaves is likely affected by root rot.
 In an effort to save itself, your plant may shed the diseased leaves until it has no leaves left.